-All members, regardless of their level of experience, should ensure that they have access to supervision or consultation.
+All registrants, regardless of their level of experience, should ensure that they have access to supervision or consultation.
 You are strongly encouraged to arrange supervision before starting your practice.
 Staff members in the Professional Practice Department are available to consult with you about ethical or practice dilemmas, however these practice consultations are not a substitute for supervision.
 Staff will help you to identify the Standards of Practice that are relevant in a particular scenario and that will guide your decisions, direct you to other College resources, and help you to identify the pertinent issues in a particular situation.

 Regulation of psychotherapy

 If you intend to start a clinical practice, ensure that you are current with respect to the regulation of psychotherapy.